filesverse/filerix/docs/guide/usage/nodejs.md

    node-gyp build
    ```

-3. After building, the compiled Node.js addon (`fm.node`) will be available in the `build/Release` directory.
+3. After building, the compiled Node.js addon (`filerix.node`) will be available in the `build/Release` directory.

 ## **Installation**